 Dual Diagnosis of Alcoholism

 Dual diagnosis refers to a patient who is suffering from both alcohol addiction and a mental health disorder simultaneously.
-Inpatient alcohol treatment centres offer dual diagnosis services as an option for all patients.
+Inpatient alcohol treatment centers offer dual diagnosis services as an option for all patients.
 Mental health support is crucial, and a doctor will be on hand to determine what kind of treatment will be right for you.
-If you are suffering from depression, anxiety and any other mental health issues, dual diagnosis is an essential service.
+If you are suffering from depression, anxiety, and any other mental health issues, dual diagnosis is an essential service.

 Monitored Detox Programs

 Alcoholism can have disastrous health consequences and in many cases, can be life-threatening.
 If your dependency puts you at serious risk, you should undergo a monitored detox program.
-This will ensure the physical health and wellbeing of your body as you work through the detoxification and recovery process.
+This will ensure the physical health and well-being of your body as you work through the detoxification and recovery process.
 Being in the best physical condition possible will allow you to focus on improving your mental health throughout your program.

 Alcohol And Mental Health Rehab

 If you are struggling with alcoholism and need help making a full recovery, we can help you begin your journey.
-Evolve Indy is a drug rehabilitation and recovery centre providing addiction treatment in Indiana.
+Evolve Indy is a drug rehabilitation and recovery center providing addiction treatment in Indiana.
 Get in touch now to find out how we can help you.